 Performance goals for each program are established by the AHSO staff, taking into consideration data sources that are reliable, readily available, and reasonable as representing outcomes of the program.
-Both long-range and short-range measures are utilized and updated annually.
+Short-range measures are utilized and updated annually.

 GOALS

 The goals identified in this report were determined in concert with the problem identification process.
 The goals were established for the various program priority areas identified as problems in Arkansas.
 The goals are accompanied by appropriate performance measures.
 Performance measures include one or more of the following: